Are you struggling to get enough conversions on your sales pages?

 And that’s all!
 By putting these tips into practice, you’ll see a boost in your conversions and your bottom line.

 To help you even more, we’ve lined up a few more sales page examples you can use as inspiration.

 Sales Page Examples

-Litmus keeps it simple with a clear statement of purpose, and a subhead that underlines its advantage.
-The page includes two CTAs;
+Litmus keeps it simple with a clear statement of purpose and a subhead that underlines its advantage.
+The page includes two CTAs.
+Can you spot them?

 Sterling and Stone uses three boxes to segment its users, so they’ll end up with the right information for their needs.
 That sets the subsequent landing pages up for higher conversions: